denysdovhan/smart-home/docs/hardware.md

 I'm happy with my decision so far.
 This router gives the constant 600-900 Mbit/s speed, which is enough to download a 10GB file in less than 2 minutes.

 Previously, I've also tried Xiaomi Router and wasn't happy about it.
-Xiaomi Router has UI in Chines and worked unreliably overall.
+Xiaomi Router has UI in Chinese and worked unreliably overall.

 Here are my current ASUS and former Xiaomi routers: